A Solution for Sustainable Development and Biodiversity Conservation

 Biodiversity net gain

-This change to the way cities are developed is echoed in the recent UK government policy of biodiversity net gain.
-The policy makes it a legal requirement for developers to achieve a minimum of 10% net gain in biodiversity in most large scale developments where planning permission was granted after 12 February 2024.
+The Uk government recently implemented a policy of biodiversity net gain.
+It is now a legal requirement for developers to achieve a minimum of 10% net gain in biodiversity in large scale developments after 12 February 2024.

-Developers now need to create or enhance wildlife habitats, adopt ecologically sustainable design practices, and ensure that biodiversity improvements are maintained for a minimum of 30 years.
+Developers need to create or enhance wildlife habitats and adopt ecologically sustainable design practices.

 Rather than being an added cost, this focus on biodiversity can actually reduce expenses, improve development efficiency, and extend the lifespan of buildings and infrastructure, benefiting both wildlife and developers alike.